Email Newsletter Writing Tips - Word Count and Structure

 Conclusion

-Keep subject lines to 6–10 words, body copy to 100–400 words, and place key messages in the first 30 characters.
+Keep subject lines to 6–10 words for the highest open rates, body copy to 100–400 words, and place key messages in the first 30 characters.
+Optimize subject line length by device, and use personalization and numbers to stand out in crowded inboxes.
 Use Character Counter to check your newsletter text.